 2.7.10 Beeston is the main town centre in the borough and is a major location for new investment and employment opportunities.
-Broxtowe has major ambitions to secure the redevelopment of Beeston Square, as expressed in the adopted Beeston Town Centre Supplementary Planning Document, and the proposed tram route is a key part of this redevelopment which is expected to bring significant additional inward investment.
+Broxtowe has major ambitions to secure the redevelopment of Beeston Square, as expressed in the adopted Beeston Town Centre Plan.
+Supplementary Planning Document, and the proposed tram route is a key part of this redevelopment which is expected to bring significant additional inward investment.
 Other town centres at Eastwood, Kimberley and Stapleford are smaller in scale but still perform an important role in underpinning the local economy.

 2.7.11 Boots remains a major employer and Beeston Business Park provides a wide choice of employment buildings and land both with advantage of excellent rail links being close to the train station.
 The Boots campus has the further advantage of being declared an Enterprise Zone by the government in March 2011.
-In addition the Enterprise Zone designation was extended to Beeston Business Park in March 2012 and being immediately adjacent to the train station, is well placed to attract new enterprises.
+In addition the Enterprise Zone designation was extended to Beeston Business Park in March 2012 and, being immediately adjacent to the train station, it is well placed to attract new enterprises.

 2.7.12 Broxtowe is a relatively affluent borough being ranked 219 out of 326 English local authorities in the 2010 Index of Multiple Deprivation (with 1 being the most deprived).
 Unemployment in the Borough was 3.8% in October 2011, which is a significant rise from the previous year.
 However, rates vary significantly between wards with pockets of unemployment concentrated in more deprived areas, in particular the three wards of Eastwood South, Chilwell West and Stapleford North which also have higher proportions of unskilled workers.
+The proposed strategic location for growth in the vicinity of the proposed HS2 station is partly in the ward of Chilwell West and is in relatively close proximity to Stapleford North.
+The significant economic development planned in the vicinity of the station is therefore well placed geographically to assist in addressing unemployment in these wards.
 In education, skills and training two Local Super Output Areas (LSOAs) in the same ward (Eastwood South) rank in the top 10% most deprived nationally.
 There is therefore a need to focus resources on providing opportunities to develop further training to enable residents to access skilled employment, particularly given manufacturing decline in these areas.